AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 Let's establish a peering connection between the Aviatrix Edge device and the Transit Gateway in **US-EAST-2**.

-In the topology shown below, you'll see a workstation named 'edge' connected to the LAN router.
+In the topology below, you'll see a workstation named `Edge` connected to the LAN router.
 Once the connection is established, you can initiate a ping from this client to verify connectivity.

 ```{figure} images/lab8-edge8.png
 ---